 How to find a reputable financial adviser near you

-When it comes to choosing a financial adviser, it may feel like that information overload.
+When it comes to choosing a financial adviser, it may feel like an information overload.
 However, fear not - there are a number of services out there which are designed to help consumers to find a reputable adviser who can meet their requirements.
-These include VouchedFor, Unbiased, Financiable or the CISI’s WayFinder.
+These include VouchedFor*, Unbiased* and Financiable.

 Here’s a checklist of things to look out for when selecting a financial adviser: